 The starting point is to understand why some B2B companies sometimes get low completion rates and others consistently exceed 50%.

-Our lowest-ever completion rate (4%) came from a first-time UK software company where the quality of contact data was simply terrible – people who had left their companies three years earlier, people who had never even heard of our client.
+Our lowest-ever completion rate (4%) came from a first-time UK software company where the quality of contact data was simply terrible – people who had left their companies three years earlier, people who had never even heard of our client, and so on.
 That’s because the Account Managers did not personally sign off the client contact names.
 You get the picture.

 But there are other reasons for low and high participation rates – here’s a quick summary of the profiles of our clients that fit into both categories: